metzenseifner/opencast/docs/guides/admin/docs/configuration/metadata.md

 Overview
 ========================

 In Opencast, metadata is stored in so-called metadata catalogs.
-For each event or series, an arbiraty number of such configurable metadata catalog can be managed.
-A common set of metadata has been standarized to form a common basis (standard metadata), whereas administrators can configure Opencast to support other metadata sets (extended metadata).
+For each event or series, an arbitrary number of such configurable metadata catalog can be managed.
+A standardized set of metadata forms a common basis (standard metadata).
+Administrators can configure Opencast to support additional metadata sets (extended metadata).

 This document provides an overview over Opencast's metadata capabilities and its configuration.

 ## Standard Metadata

-For both events and series, a common set of metadata is supported by Opencast out-of-the box.
-Since metadata catalogs are referenced from within media package, flavors can be used to identify a specific metadata catalog.
-The following flavors are treated by Opencast as standard metadata in means of Opencast expects them to be present:
+For both events and series, a standardized set of metadata is supported by a fresh installation of Opencast.
+Because metadata catalogs are referenced from within media packages, flavors can be used to identify a specific metadata catalog.
+The following flavors are treated by Opencast as standard metadata, therefore Opencast expects them to exist:

 * `dublincore/episode` holds the standard metadata of an event
 * `dublincore/series` holds the standard metadata of a series